-Overarching Need # 3
+Overarching Need #3

-Overarching Need Need for a reduction in student discipline incidences and referrals
+Overarching Need Need for an increase in daily attendance for students and staff.

 How severe is the need?
 High

-Is the need trending better or worse over time?
-Worse
+Is the need trending better or Worse

+worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 3